FurioColombo/Harmmmlonizer---CMLS-HW1/README.md

 # HarMMMLonizer

 HarMMMLonizer is a real-time harmonizer implemented in SuperCollider.
 The software implements a DSP system featuring mono input and stereo output.
 The DSP chain includes a delay line block which supports different feedback setups.
 Furthermore, a graphical user interface enables the musician to control available parameters, each specifically related to pitch shifting, delay effect and master.
+HarMMMLonizer supports three additional pitched voices to build the harmony, but a global variable within the code enables the programmer to change the number of voices.
+As the software is designed, this can be made without changing the software architecture and design (see figure above).

 <p align="center">
   <img width="800" height=auto src="./assets/HarmonizerGUI.png">